Shilder25/x.x.x.x/replit.md

 **Gunicorn Timeout Fix (Nov 21, 2025):** Increased Gunicorn timeouts to 900s (15 minutes) with graceful-timeout to allow daily cycle with 5 AI agents to complete without worker timeouts.

+**Portfolio Initialization (Nov 21, 2025):** Created `/admin/initialize-portfolios` endpoint to initialize portfolios for all 5 AI agents.
+This endpoint must be run after database resets to create initial portfolios ($50 balance in TEST mode) for ChatGPT, Gemini, Qwen, Deepseek, and Grok.

 # User Preferences

 Preferred communication style: Simple, everyday language.